mayask/react-redux-modal-provider/README.md

 1. You don't have to think about where your modal component should fit into component tree, because it doesn't really matter where to render a modal.

-2. No need to `connect()` your modal component to Redux, unless you want it to be able to create create other modals itself.
+2. No need to `connect()` your modal component to Redux, unless you want it to be able to create other modals itself.

 ## Acknowledgements
 Thanks [@yesmeck](https://github.com/yesmeck), author of [`redux-modal`](https://github.com/yesmeck/redux-modal), for webpack config I borrowed.